-- Professional credentials.
-You will graduate having met all of the course requirements and at least half of the clinical practice requirements for becoming a Clinical Member of the American Association for Marriage and Family Therapy (AAMFT) and a Registered Marriage & Family Therapist in Canada (RMFT).
+Professional credentials.
+The CFT Program is the only Program that graduates students with both the 360 didactic course hours required by the CRPO to become an RP Qualifying the 450 direct client contact hours to be eligible to write the National Exam and become a Registered Psychotherapist.
+The CFT Program also meets the accreditation standards for CAMFT and provides the ground work for graduates to become a Registered Marriage & Family Therapist in Canada (RMFT).
 The MSc.CFT program has received program recognition from the College of Registered Psychotherapists of Ontario (CRPO) and prepares students with entry-to-practice competencies specified by CRPO.
 Graduates who practice psychotherapy in Ontario will be required to become registered psychotherapists (RP) with CRPO.

-- Degree recognition.
+Degree recognition.
 You will graduate with a M.Sc. degree from a highly recognized Canadian University.
 The University of Guelph is ranked by external sources as among the top 5 comprehensive Universities in Canada and among the top 50 universities in the world.
-In today’s social and economic climate a focus on real world application is key to opening doors to further graduate studies and employment alike - a graduate degree in CFT embodies the University’s commitment to turning knowledge into action (see http://www.uoguelph.ca/about.html )
+In today’s social and economic climate a focus on real world application is key to opening doors to further graduate studies and employment alike - a graduate degree in CFT embodies the University’s commitment to turning knowledge into action.

 Accountable practices.
 We provide various mechanisms for students to give feedback and participate in the on-going transformation of the MSc.
 CFT program.